Knowledge base

 --daemon

-attribute of this command allows you to start the synchronization in the background because without it, this sync ends with each disconnection of the VPSβ¦
+attribute of this command allows you to run the synchronization as a background task because without it, this sync stops with each VPS disconnection…

 [kdrive] type = webdav url = https://***.connect.kdrive.infomaniak.com/*** vendor = other user = *** pass = ***